Eviction ban's end will allow pandemic lockouts to resume

 Congress is on recess for a few weeks and is unlikely take immediate action on legislation.

-But key progressive lawmakers Friday urged House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, the Democratic leaders, to consider passing legislation to extend the moratorium during the pandemic.
+But key progressive lawmakers Friday urged House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, both Democrats, to consider passing legislation to extend the moratorium during the pandemic.

 One option would be to include an evictions measure in the upcoming budget infrastructure packages that Congress will consider when lawmakers return in September.